 If you had no exposure to the Spread Offense in the past, how do you figure out what is occurring on the field?
 With the Spread….big holes would appear, but was that from the formation, unique blocking, or the direction we were attacking?
 Plays start one direction, but the ball ends up elsewhere on a routine basis and Chip is fine with it?

 We just had a huge hole for a great TD in the UCLA game (below)….but how did it happen?
 Is there any consistency to the formations at all?
 It seemed we could end up ANYWHERE on the field no matter what the initial formation was.
-I really wanted to understand what we were doing!
+Normally in the offseason I like to do a little game action at no wagering casino sites in Canada, yet I also wanted to understand what Oregon was doing!

 How did this play work so well against UCLA?

 The Sportscasters on TV have been terrible.
 Frequently they say nothing because they are at a loss to explain what just happened.
 Kirk Herbstreet is the best of them in correctly identifying the Zone Read, but not he nor anyone else as of August of 2011 have explained the difference between the two basic plays that the Oregon Offense revolves around, the Inside and Outside Zone Read.